wrealaero/SpeedAutoClicker-Mac/README.md

 - Example: With 100ms interval and 50% duty cycle:
   - Mouse button is pressed for 50ms
   - Mouse button is released for 50ms

-## Troubleshooting

-### Accessibility Permissions
-If the auto-clicker doesn't work, make sure you've granted accessibility permissions:
-1. Open System Preferences
-2. Go to Security & Privacy > Privacy > Accessibility
-3. Add Terminal or Python to the list of allowed apps
-4. Restart the application

-### Click Not Working in Some Applications
-Some applications may have their own input handling that can interfere with simulated clicks.
-Try adjusting the click duty cycle or interval.

 ## Support